michaelbironneau/analyst/README.md

 runs the provided script, using the provided parameters.

 ## Example Script

+Before diving into AQL, here is an example script to give you an idea of what it looks like.

 This example selects some employee and salary data from two separate databases, joins them in an in-memory table, and writes the result to Excel.